 - Breeding and Mating Tactics

-My research links behavior, ecology, physiology, microbiology, and evolutionary biology to investigate the developmental processes and mechanisms that affect within-population variation in behavior.
-Using an integrative approach that combines experimental research in the field and laboratory with microbial, physiological and genetic techniques, I aim to understand how genetic, physiological, and environmental cues interact to influence individual variation in behavior.
-My areas of focus include cooperation, aggression, and reproduction.
-I select the system that is appropriate for my research questions and as a result I have worked with a variety of different organisms, including marine mammals, fish, birds, and rodents.
-I am always excited to learn and investigate interesting questions in a new system.
+In the Cusick lab, our research links behavior, ecology, physiology, microbiology, and evolutionary biology to investigate the developmental processes and mechanisms that affect within-population variation in behavior.
+Using an integrative approach that combines experimental research in the field and laboratory with microbial, physiological and genetic techniques, we aim to understand how genetic, physiological, and environmental cues interact to influence individual variation in behavior.
+Areas of focus include cooperation, aggression, and reproduction.
+We select the systems that are appropriate for our research questions and as a result have worked with a variety of different organisms, including marine mammals, fish, birds, rodents, and invertebrates.
+We are always excited to learn and investigate interesting questions in a new system.